User0332/PogScript/README.md

 <br/>

-For more information, you can visit the [guides](https://github.com/User0332/PogScript/tree/master/docs/guides/) section of this repository.
+For more information, you can visit the [docs](https://User0332.github.io/PogScript/docs) section of my Github Pages site.